python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: schema_path

-        A :cls:`collections.deque` containing the path to the failed validator within the schema.
+        A :class:`collections.deque` containing the path to the failed validator within the schema.

     .. attribute:: path

-        A :cls:`collections.deque` containing the path to the offending element within the instance.
+        A :class:`collections.deque` containing the path to the offending element within the instance.
 The deque can be empty if the error happened globally.

     .. attribute:: instance